awsdocs/amazon-kendra-developer-guide/doc_source/data-source-database.md

 # Using a database data source<a name="data-source-database"></a>

 You can index documents that are stored in a database using a database data source\.
 After you provided connection information for the database, Amazon Kendra connects and indexes documents\.

+For troubleshooting your Amazon Kendra database data source connector, see [Troubleshooting data sources](troubleshooting-data-sources.md)\.

 Amazon Kendra supports the following databases:
 + Amazon Aurora MySQL
 + Amazon Aurora PostgreSQL
 + Amazon RDS for MySQL